not so northern

-Anyway, I have this bottle of vodka here.
-I got it a while ago in Hamburg, which is incidentally also where it’s from.
-It’s called Nordisch Vodka, which means something along the lines of “Nordic vodka”.
-Made in Germany, in Hamburg.
+I have this bottle of vodka here.
+I got it a while ago in Hamburg, which is also where it’s from.
+It’s called Nordisch vodka, which means something along the lines of “Nordic vodka”.
+Made in Hamburg, in the north of Germany Hamburg.

 There’s not much left in the bottle.
 When did I drink most of it?
 Can’t remember.
-Anyway, I don’t need much anyway, just a little bit so I can figure out whether I like it or not.
-I have no shot glass around and no ordinary glass either, so I’ll just have to drink it straight from the bottle.
-It doesn’t matter anyway.
-No one can see me.
+Anyway, I don’t need much anyway, just a little bit so I can figure out how to rate it.
+I have no shot glass around and no ordinary glass either, so I’ll have to drink it straight from the bottle.

 Nordisch vodka tastes smoother than expected